northeastern-rc/rc-public-documentation/docs/source/welcome/services/collaboration.md

 - Reproducibility
 - Statistical modeling

-Please reach out via a consultation or by emailing rchelp@northeastern.edu if you're interested in any of the above (or more) services.
+Please schedule a consultation or email rchelp@northeastern.edu if you're interested in any of the above (or more) services.